-I’m finalizing a research monograph on moral psychology and meta-ethics.
+I’ve recently completed a research monograph on moral psychology and meta-ethics.
 Below you’ll find summaries of the book and its chapters.
 If you’d like to see any draft chapters, get in touch.

 Regard for Reason in the Moral Mind

 The burgeoning science of ethics has produced a trend toward pessimism.
 Ordinary moral thought and action, we’re told, are profoundly influenced by arbitrary factors and ultimately driven by unreasoned feelings.
 This book counters the current orthodoxy on its own terms by carefully engaging with the empirical literature.
-The result is a cautious optimism grounded in the pervasive role of reason in our moral minds and ultimately defuses sweeping debunking arguments in ethics.
+The resulting view, optimistic rationalism, maintains that reason plays a pervasive role in our moral minds and ultimately defuses sweeping debunking arguments in ethics.
 The science does suggest that moral knowledge and virtue don’t come easily.
 However, despite being heavily influenced by automatic and unconscious processes that have been shaped by evolutionary pressures, we needn’t reject ordinary moral psychology as fundamentally flawed or in need of serious repair.
 Reason can be corrupted in ethics just as in other domains, but a special pessimism about morality in particular is unwarranted.

 Table of Contents